How Can You Fix 3TB Drive Only Shows 746GB in Windows 10

 In general, there are some USB enclosures have a 2TiB limit, irrespective of the partition type.
-At this time, users can try connecting external hard drive to computer via SATA.
+At this time, users can try connecting external hard drive to a computer via SATA.

 After seeing the three major reasons, you might have a basic understanding of how to solve the 746GB available of the 3TB drive issue.
 In a word, if a new 3TB hard drive only shows 746GB, you may convert it to GPT disk, or upgrade your Intel® Rapid Storage Technology (RST).
-Besides, if it’s an external disk, you had better connect it to computer via SATA.
+Besides, if it's an external disk, you had better connect it to the computer via SATA.

 However, if you want to perfectly make full use of the 3TB storage space, you had better do some corresponding partition management like create partition, extend partition, clone partition, etc. Here, we will show a free partition management program which might be unfamiliar to you but can help you a lot.

 As is well known, we can divide our hard drive into several independent partitions to protect data, keep running multiple operating systems on the same disk, and improve performance.
 However, how to manage partitions to maximize the performance of our computer?
 Here, you can try using MiniTool Partition Wizard to perfectly manage hard drive partitions.

 With this professional partition management freeware, you can easily and quickly create partition, move/resize partition, extend partition, delete partition, format partition, copy disk, and more.
 And, we take "Copy Disk" for example to show more information about this tool.

 If you want to upgrade small old hard disk to larger newer one without reinstalling Windows and all other installed programs or make a backup for the disk which saves significant files, you can turn to the "Copy Disk" feature.
 Detailed steps are shown here.